Colorectal Cancer Screening — Colonoscopy

 Colonoscopy

-The procedure
+The colonoscopy procedure

-Preparing for your treatment
+Preparing for the colonoscopy

-• your current health
+• your current health condition

 • regular medications

-• family and medical history
+• family & medical history

-• potential symptoms
+• potential symptoms.

-Further diagnostic tests, such as scans or blood tests, may be required prior to your colonoscopy.
+Further diagnostic tests, such as scans or blood tests, may be necessary prior to the colonoscopy.
+We will discuss with you any additional costs before further tests are carried out.

 Aftercare